 Your computer and mobile phone live two different lives.
 There are apps so broad-gauge you can’t limit their functionality to mobile or tablet only.
 And there’s hardly a better example than Instagram.
 Focused on photo and video sharing, Instagram grew into a tool for recording every moment of your routine.
 While lots of communication happens around Instagram posts and stories, it was inevitable for the app to become a messenger as well.
-There’s one little problem with that, though.
+And so it became!

-You can access Instagram on Mac via your browser, but there is no dedicated Instagram desktop app for macOS.
-The web version doesn’t support the Instagram direct messaging feature.
-This means you can neither send nor view your messages if you access the platform from a computer.
+You can access Instagram on Mac via your browser — it covers the features like browsing through the feed, commenting, and liking.
+Since recently, you can also read and send Instagram messages on computer.
+What the web version doesn’t support is the Instagram upload feature.
+This means you can not share your content to Instagram from a browser.
 But worry not, there are some workarounds — both inside the native app and with the assistance of third-party tools.

 Instagram DMs: How does it work?

 Instagram Direct was added to the platform in 2013, around three years after the launch.
-You can access Instagram direct messages (DMs) via the icon in the top right corner of your Feed from mobile.
+You can access Instagram direct messages (DMs) via the icon in the top right corner of your Feed from mobile or on the web.
 Here’s what you can do with the Instagram messenger:

 - Share text messages, Instagram posts/photos/hashtags/locations, as well as photos and videos from your phone’s library with people you’re following.